-- The Student Health Clinic is not able to provide medical care, 24-hour service, or afterhours on-call service.
-The local Urgent Care and Emergency Department are available if needed. - If you have a medical emergency and need to call 911, notify the dispatch personnel that you have Mpox or symptoms of Mpox.
+- If your symptoms worsen and it is during regular business hours, call your home campus Commonwealth University Student Health Services.
+If it is after hours or on a weekend, you can call your PCP, the local Hospital Emergency Department or the Urgent Care for steps regarding what to do, or dial 911. - The Student Health Service is not able to provide emergency care, 24-hour service, or afterhours oncall service.
+The local Urgent Care and Emergency Department are available in your local community. - If you have a medical emergency and need to call 911, notify the dispatch personnel that you have Mpox or symptoms of Mpox.
 If possible, put on a facemask and cover rash/sores before emergency medical services arrive.